 On February 25, 2014, a shareholder derivative action was filed in the Central District of California by Advanced Advisors, G.P. against the Company, nominally, and against Messrs.
 Berman, Bennett, Miller, Skala, Glick, Ellin, Almagor, Poulsen and Reilly and Ms. Brodsky (Advanced Partners, G.P., v.
 Berman, et al., CV14-1420 (DSF)).
 On March 6, 2014, a second shareholder derivative action alleging largely the same claims against the same defendants was filed in the Central District of California by Louisiana Municipal Police Employees Retirement System (Louisiana Municipal Police Employees Retirement System v, Berman et al., CV14-1670 (GHF).
-On April 17, 2014, the cases were consolidated under Case No. 2:14-01420-JAK (SSx) (the "Derivative Action").
+On April 17, 2014, the cases were consolidated under Case No. 2:14-01420-JAK (SSX) (the "Derivative Action").
 On April 30, 2014, a consolidated amended complaint ("CAC") was filed, which alleged (i) a claim for contribution under Sections 10(b) and 21(D) of the Securities Exchange Act related to allegations made in the Class Action; (ii) derivative and direct claims for alleged violations of Section 14 of the Exchange Act and Rule 14a-9 promulgated thereunder related to allegedly misleading statements about Mr. Berman's compensation plan in the Company's October 25, 2013 proxy statement; (iii) derivative claims for breaches of fiduciary duty related to the Company's response to an unsolicited indication of interest from Oaktree Capital, stock repurchase, standstill agreement with the Clinton Group, and decisions related to the NantWorks joint venture; and (iv) claims against Messrs.
 Berman and Bennett for breach of fiduciary duty related to the Class Action.
 The CAC seeks compensatory damages, pre-judgment and post-judgment interest, and declaratory and equitable relief.
 The foregoing is a summary of the CAC and is subject to the text of the CAC, which is on file with the Court.
 A motion to dismiss the CAC or, in the alternative, to stay the CAC, was filed in May 2014.
 The Court granted the motion in part and denied the motion in part with leave for plaintiff to file an amended pleading.
 Plaintiff declined to do so.
 Accordingly, claims i, ii and iv have been dismissed and only the elements of claim iii not relating to the NantWorks joint venture remain.
 Thus, there are no surviving claims against Messrs.
 Poulsen, Reilly and Bennett and Ms. Brodsky and the Court approved the parties' stipulation to strike their names as defendants in the CAC.
 Pleadings in response to the CAC were filed on October 30, 2014, which are on file with the Court.
 The matter was referred to mediation by the Court and the parties, at the mediation, reached an agreement in principle to resolve the action.
 Thereafter the parties entered into a memorandum of such agreement, which is subject to Court approval.
-A motion has been filed seeking preliminary approval of the settlement and to establish the procedure for final approval of the settlement, which motion is scheduled to be heard on May 15, 2015.
+A motion was filed seeking preliminary approval of the settlement and establishment of the procedure for final approval of the settlement; the substantive settlement was given preliminary approval.
+The procedure for final approval of the settlement is the subject of motion practice as reflected in pleadings which are on file with the Court.